 THE TRAVEL BURSARY

 The Travel Bursaries are awarded every year and cover the cost of an all-expenses-paid 3 week educational tour of England and Scotland and a stop-over in Addis Ababa to visit the African Union.
 Included in the cost are economy class return air fares between Cape Town Addis Ababa and London as well as travel between inland university centres and Cape Town.
 It covers the cost of carrying out the Tour and all excursions according to the approved programme.
 In addition, funds will be made available, at the discretion of the Trustees, to cover out of pocket expenses in the United Kingdom.

 The host in the United Kingdom is Goodenough College in London.
 The selected Travel Bursars will be expected to remain in the company of the other Bursars, to participate in all organised activities and to carry out the whole of the approved programme.
 There will be limited short periods during the programme when Bursars will be free to arrange their own activities.

-The selected Travel Bursars from various South African universities will gather in Cape Town on 26 November 2018, spend three days for orientation and depart for Addis Ababa by air on 29 November and then on to London.
-All bursars are required to be in Cape Town on that day by 11 a.m.
-It will not be possible to join the tour after that point nor to be absent for a graduation ceremony or any other personal reason, from the orientation activities in Cape Town
+The selected Travel Bursars from South African universities will gather in Cape Town on 24th Nov ember 2019, spend three days for orientation, and depart for Addis Ababa by air on 27th November and then go on to London on 30th November.
+All bursars are required to be in Cape Town at the orientation venue by 5 p.m. on 24th November.
+It will not be possible to join the tour after that point nor to be absent from the orientation activities in Cape Town for a graduation ceremony, exams, interviews or any other personal reason.

 The tour will officially end in London on 21st December 2019 with returning flights arriving in South Africa on 22nd December 2019.